Is the rink open?

-DRA’s ice rink at DRA Round Top Farm depends on Mother Nature for ice and numerous volunteers for ice maintenance.
+DRA’s ice rink at Round Top Farm depends on Mother Nature for ice and numerous volunteers for ice maintenance.
 Completed in Fall 2011, the rink provides plenty of space for free skating and pick-up hockey games.
 Round Top’s old ice cream shack now serves as a warming hut on weekend afternoons.
-The rink is available free of charge, thanks to numerous contributions of time, funds, materials and expertise from DRA members, volunteers and local businesses (see below for a full list of who to thank!)
+The rink is available free of charge, thanks to numerous contributions of time, funds, materials and expertise from Coastal Rivers members, volunteers and local businesses (see below for a full list of who to thank!)

 Rules of the Rink

 Hours: 7 a.m. to 9 p.m.
 Daily

 Rink “OPEN” or “CLOSED” will be posted on the Round Top Farm sign along Business Rt.
 1, as well as on DRA’s Facebook page.
 When CLOSED sign is posted, please keep off the ice to avoid damage to the rink liner.

 - Use rink and property at your own risk.
 Coastal Rivers does NOT represent the skating rink as ‘safe.’

 - Pickup Hockey allowed only at the following times:

 - Under 18 must wear helmets

 - No slapshots, body contact or lifting of puck